svx/k8-traefik/docs/tutorial.md

               name: web
 ```

-This file configures Traefik to redirect any incoming requests starting with `/` to the `whoami:80` service.
+This file configures Traefik to redirect any incoming requests starting with `/` to the `whoami:80` *Service*.

 At this point, all the configurations are ready!